danielortiz1982/BV_WP_Boilerplate/README.md

 #JavaScript ES2015/ES6
 The Boilerplate is ES2015/ES6 compatible.
 To build the frontend open the project root in a terminal window.
 Run the (npm run build) command.
 If you do not have Babel installed, make sure it is installed with npm(-g).

+#Wordpress Custom Post Types
+To create a new custom post type, reference the (inc/custom_post_type.php).
+In this file you can find a working sample CPT, rename both the add_action and function name (create_sample_post_type).
+Update the register_post_type name and array settings to your new CPT.